trustedanalytics-ng/platform-wiki/Platform-Deployment/deployment-and-maintenance-manual.md

 # Introduction

-Welcome to the TAP 0.8 Deployment and Maintenance Manual.
+Welcome to TAP 0.8 Deployment and Maintenance Manual.

 The goal of this document is to explain TAP deployment automation and its architecture design, and how to perform essential maintenance procedures.